In a really difficult start to the year, we’ve come up with 10 Things to do in the Outdoors,...

 The café’s riverside location is a treat in itself.
 The newly opened spacious Garden Room and adjoining outdoor Riverside Terrace are coveted seats when the sun’s out.

-Decorated in a zesty green and floral wallpaper, designed by a local artist, GB’s is more than just a vegetarian friendly café.
+Decorated in a zesty green and floral wallpaper, designed by a local artist, GD’s is more than just a vegetarian-friendly café.
 It is a place to soak up the friendly and relaxed riverside atmosphere of Pooley Bridge.
 We’d highly recommend the hearty green breakfast or the veggie afternoon tea.

 The tasting platters are particularly good and there is even a sweet one!
 Alternatively, if you’re just passing, pick up a filling burrito to take out.

 Ambleside is often called the vegetarian capital of the Lake District.
-That is because it is home to Fellinis Vegetarian Restaurant, Jazz Bar and Zeffirellis Cinema.
+That is because it is home to Zeffirellis Vegetarian Restaurant and Jazz Bar, and Fellinis Vegetarian Restaurant.
 For almost 40 years the family-run Italian business, cinema and restaurant have been welcoming visitors and locals alike.
 Fellinis brings a contemporary vibe to Ambleside, with a vibrant Mediterranean vegetarian restaurant.
-Locals love the daily pizza and pasta specials and the fine dining 2 course menu is popular as a pre-concert meal or special occasion dinner.
+Locals love the daily pizza and pasta specials at Zefferellis.
+The fine dining 2 course menu at Fellinis is popular as a preconcert meal or special occasion dinner.